beingbing/blog-app-apis/README.md

 now, RUN the project and hit the request from postman, to see your changes getting reflected in mySQL GUI table connected to your local SQL server.

+### model mapper library
+to take data from one model into another